labor-digital/lab-cli/README.md

 Commands:
   npm|run <npmRunCommand> [otherArgs...]  works like "npm run" would, but is aware of the current app's directory structure.
-It also works with period prefix, like: "lab .watch" up|start [options]                      starts and restarts the current project composition (docker-compose up) stop [options]                          stops the current application (docker-compose stop) logs [options]                          displays the tail of your app container's log (docker-compose logs) shell|sh [options]                      attaches you to the shell of the current apps master container, or one of the running child containers restart                                 performs a hard restart of the current project composition (docker-compose stop && docker-compose up) down                                    destroys the current app's containers and removes their images if required (docker-compose down) sync [options]                          runs a unison sync into your application.
+It also works with period prefix, like: "lab .watch" up|start [options]                      starts and restarts the current project composition (docker compose up) stop [options]                          stops the current application (docker compose stop) logs [options]                          displays the tail of your app container's log (docker compose logs) shell|sh [options]                      attaches you to the shell of the current apps master container, or one of the running child containers restart                                 performs a hard restart of the current project composition (docker compose stop && docker compose up) down                                    destroys the current app's containers and removes their images if required (docker compose down) sync [options]                          runs a unison sync into your application.
 Useful if the volume-mount is to slow! open                                    opens the current apps main container in your default browser window stop-all                                stops >ALL< currently running container instances